First Past the Post is the name for the electoral system used to elect MPs to Westminster.

 With a geographical base, parties that are small UK-wide can still do very well.
 This tends to mean that Westminster’s electoral system benefits nationalist parties.
 For instance, half of Scottish voters voted for the SNP in 2015, but the SNP won 95 percent of Scotland’s seats.

 Westminster’s First Past the Post voting system usually allows parties to form a government on their own.
 But, these governments may only have the support of 35 percent (Labour 2015) or 37 percent (Conservative 2015) of the country.

 Westminster’s voting system creates two sorts of areas.
-‘Safe seats’, with such a low chance of changing hands that there is no point in campaigning, and ‘marginal seats’, that could change hands.
+‘Safe seats’, with such a low chance of changing hands that there is no point in campaigning, and ‘swing seats’, that could change hands.

 As parties want to get as many MPs as possible, parties prioritise voters who might change their minds who live in swing seats.
-Parties design their manifestos to appeal to voters in marginal seats, and spend the majority of their funds campaigning in them.
+Parties design their manifestos to appeal to voters in swing seats, and spend the majority of their funds campaigning in them.

 But, policies designed to appeal to voters in these seats may not help voters in the rest of the country.
 Voters who live in safe seats can feel ignored by politicians.

-Many marginal seats have two candidates where either could get elected.
+Many swing seats have two candidates where either could get elected.
 But some have more.
 The more candidates with a chance of getting elected the fewer votes the winner needs.
 In 2015 a candidate won the Belfast South election with only 9,560 votes, or 24.5% of the total, a record low.